guyschaos/umundo/docs/BUILDING.md

 7. Navigate to the directory where you told CMake-GUI to build the libraries and find a umundo solution file for MS Visual Studio there.
 8. Open the solution with MS Visual Studio.
 Only <tt>Debug</tt> and <tt>Release</tt> builds are supported for now.

+## Build process

+Throughout the uMundo directories, there are <tt>CMakeLists.txt</tt> files describing the build process.